 Welcome!
 Whether or not this is your first experience sending a son or daughter off to college, you are bound to have questions.
-This book is a resource to assist you over the next several months in finding answers to those questions.
+Eagle Essentials is a resource to assist you in finding answers to those questions.

-The UMW Office of Alumni Relations has partnered with on-campus marketing and the campus post office to provide special-occasion cakes, baked goods, and care packages for birthdays and final exams.
-Proceeds from the program support a UMW Fredericksburg Network Scholarship.
+Special-Occasion Delivery: The UMW Office of Alumni Relations has partnered with on-campus marketing and the campus post office to provide special-occasion cakes, baked goods, and care packages for birthdays and final exams.
+Proceeds support a UMW Washington Scholarship.
 This is the only program endorsed by the University to provide cakes or exam "survival kits."
 The unique delivery system allows you to include handwritten notes and ensures on-time notification and delivery.
-Letters with ordering information will be sent to UMW families at the beginning of the academic year.
-To learn more, visit umw.edu/parents
+To learn more, visit umw.edu/parents.